Sustainable investment labels and anti-greenwashing

 Where this is the case, you’ll still have access to clear and simple information about what the fund is investing in.
 You’ll also see a statement explaining why it doesn’t have a label.

-Other funds may not include a label because the fund isn’t in scope of the regime.
+Other funds may not include a label because the fund isn’t in scope of our regime.
 This includes funds that are based outside the UK or different types of funds such as pension funds.